 DuBois 111

 Whitfield, Susan.
 Silk, Slaves, and Stupas: Material Culture of the Silk Road.
 University of California Press, 2018.
 Page 253.

 Whitfield 256

 Whitfield 252

 Whitfield 260

 Subscribe to my newsletter!

-Disclaimer: This is a blog post and not a peer-reviewed academic article.
-Also, I’m an Amazon associate so if you shop through one of my Amazon links I’ll be paid a small referral commission at no extra cost to you.
+Disclaimer: I’m an Amazon associate so if you shop through one of my Amazon links I’ll be paid a small referral commission at no extra cost to you.